 Imagine Jane Austen dabbling in science and steam technology.
 Then imagine P.G.
-Wodehouse suddenly dropped vampires into the Drones Club.
-The Parasol Protectorate books are the resulting progeny.
-They feature a soulless spinster confronting Queen Victoria’s grumpy werewolf investigator over the issue of lisping vampires.
+Wodehouse suddenly dropped werewolves into the Drones Club.
+The Parasolverse books would be the resulting progeny.

 Can you give us a synopsis of the Parasol Protectorate series?

 The Parasol Protectorate books feature Alexia Tarabotti, a soulless, autocratic Victorian harridan, and her increasingly eccentric group of friends.
-Alexia is prone to charging about London, then across England, and eventually through Europe on her quest to foil various evil plots.
-She is assisted, and sometimes hindered, in her endeavors by a band of scruffy werewolf soldiers, a cadre of gay vampires, a cross–dressing female inventor, and a very silly best friend with a predilection for atrocious hats.
+Alexia is prone to charging about London, then across England, and eventually through Europe and beyond in order to foil various evil plots.
+She is assisted and sometimes hindered by a band of scruffy werewolf soldiers, a cadre of gay vampires, a cross-dressing female inventor, and a very silly best friend with a predilection for atrocious hats.

-The Custard Protocol books feature a marauding team of outrageous miscreants in a high tech dirigible charging about fixing things, loudly and mainly with tea.
-This series explores the wider ramifications of a steampunk British Empire, not just how technology has altered but how vampires and werewolves have evolved differently in various parts of the world.
+The Custard Protocol series features a marauding team of outrageous miscreants in a high tech dirigible charging about fixing things, loudly and mainly with tea.
+It is a spin off from the Parasol Protectorate featuring the next generation.
+These books explore the wider ramifications of a steampunk British Empire, not just how technology has altered but how vampires and werewolves have evolved differently in various parts of the world.

 What genre are these peculiar books?

-They are usually considered science fiction / fantasy although some stores put them into romance and a few have stuck them in horror.
+They are usually considered science fiction / fantasy although some bookshops put them into romance and a few have stuck them in horror or romance.
 I consider my books a mix of steampunk and urban fantasy.
 I like Carrie Vaughn’s term “urbane fantasy” which nicely incorporates both.